 The strength of any organization lies in its people, and Donoho’s strength is its people.
-A Donoho teacher is one who appreciates the latitude to pursue the passion-based learning for her students that only an independent, college-preparatory school can offer.
-A life-long learner, a Donoho teacher is a role model and a friend to her students, one who genuinely has her students’ best interests at heart.
-There is an evident partnership, a bond that develops between a Donoho teacher and her students, parents, and colleagues that makes Donoho a special place to teach and learn.
+A Donoho teacher is one who appreciates the latitude to pursue the passion-based learning for their students that only an independent, college-preparatory school can offer.
+A Donoho teacher is a role model and a friend to their students, one who genuinely has their students’ best interests at heart.
+There is an evident partnership, a bond that develops between a Donoho teacher and their students, parents, and colleagues that makes Donoho a special place to teach and learn.

 Donoho teachers have integrity.
 This quality is evident in their day-to-day dealings with students, parents, and each other.
 Furthermore, a Donoho teacher values confidentiality in all student affairs and does not engage in the court of public opinion either in person or on social media.
 As role models for our students, this integrity guides teachers in their dealings with all in the Donoho community.